 which also after a true likeness doth now save you, even baptism, not the putting away of the filth of the flesh, but the interrogation of a good conscience toward God, through the resurrection of Jesus Christ; 1Pe 3:20-21ASV

-No matter which viewpoint is presented, the real meaning of baptism is that we are washed in the blood of Christ, and given glorious eternal life.
-In another article we will look at why we even have this word “baptism”, which is a transliteration of a Greek word baptizo, and how even having this transliteration is part of the baptism conundrum.
+Nevertheless, in the various churches, no matter which viewpoint is presented, the real meaning of baptism is that we are washed in the blood of Christ and given glorious eternal life.
+In another article, we will look at why we even have this word “baptism”, which is a transliteration of a Greek word baptizo, and how even having this transliteration is part of the baptism mystique that seems to confuse many .

 [i]http://www.pcahistory.org/documents/pastoralletter.html